Sirenophila: Taxonomy

 The genus was circumscribed in 2013 by Ulrik Søchting, Ulf Arup, and Patrik Frödén, with Sirenophila gintarasii assigned as the type species.
 The generic name Sirenophila, which means "loving mermaids", alludes to the habitat preference this genus: seashore rocks in Australia and New Zealand.
-The authors included seven species in their original conception of the genus, but Sirenophila bermaguiana, S. gallowayi, and S. jackelixii have since been transferred to genus Elixjohnia, while S. tomareeana is now in Tarasginia.
+The authors included seven species in their original conception of the genus, but Sirenophila bermaguiana, S. gallowayi, and S. jackelixii were transferred to genus Elixjohnia, while S. tomareeana was proposed for inclusion in Tarasginia.
+In 2021, Wilk and colleagues re-examined the multigene data that had been used to erect Tarasginia and showed that parts of the "Brownlielloideae" dataset were chimeric—i.e., they mixed Teloschistaceae sequences with non-family sequences.
+Using only verified Teloschistaceae sequences, both T. whinrayi and T. tomareeana fall squarely inside the Sirenophila clade of subfamily Teloschistoideae.
+On that basis the authors treated Tarasginia as superfluous and formally synonymised it with Sirenophila, noting that species limits in the whinrayi–tomareeana complex still need clarification.
+In 2024, Sirenophila macquariensis (previously known as Caloplaca maculata and Caloplaca macquariensis) was recombined and transferred to this genus.